projectara/greybus-spec/source/special.rst

    The AP uses this Operation to request that the SVC attempt to activate an Interface for communication via Greybus.

+.. c:function:: int intf_resume(u8 intf_id);

+   The AP uses this Operation to request that the SVC attempt to resume an Interface which is in a low power mode into a state where it can again communicate via Greybus.

 Greybus SVC Operations
 ^^^^^^^^^^^^^^^^^^^^^^